SamZorSec/Itead_Sonoff/README.md

-# Sonoff
+# Itead Sonoff
+## Alternative firmware
-Alternative firmware for Sonoff switches, based on the MQTT protocol.
+Alternative firmware for Itead Sonoff switches, based on the MQTT protocol and a TLS connection.
 Sonoff is a small ESP8266 based module, that can toggle mains power and costs only $4.85.
 More information can be found [here](https://www.itead.cc/sonoff-wifi-wireless-switch.html).

 ## Features
 - Wi-Fi credentials configuration using WiFiManager
 - Web configuration portal to setup MQTT username, password, broker IP address and port
-- OTA firmware update
 - TLS support for CloudMQTT.
-For any other MQTT brokers, you need to change the `broker`address and the `fingerprint`of its certificate
+For any other MQTT brokers, you need to change:
+	- `broker`: IP address of the MQTT broker, and
+	- `fingerprint`: Fingerprint of its certificate (`openssl x509 -fingerprint -in  <certificate>.crt`)
 - Onboard button:
-  - Toggle the state of the relay
+  - Short press: Toggle the state of the relay
-  - Restart the relay (hold pressed 3 seconds)
+  - Medium press: Restart the relay (~3 [s])
-  - Reset the relay (hold pressed 5 seconds)
+  - Long press: Reset the relay
+- PIR motion sensor support.
+Make sure to connect your sensor on GPIO14

 ## Steps
 - Connect the Sonoff to a FTDI adapter and hold down the button, while powering it (programing mode)